Keypad Locks 101

 The main purpose of a lock is to keep a facility or piece of property secure, whether it’s a home, office or automobile.
 With that being said, there are a bevy of different kinds of locks that work to fulfill this purpose.
 There’s traditional key locks, deadbolt locks, combination locks, padlocks, cam locks, and, last but not least, keypad locks.
 While it may be needless to say, some locks are more effective than others at protecting property.

 This post will focus on keypad locks and their benefits in commercial, residential and automobile settings – one of the best types of locks for safeguarding property.
 Specifically, a keypad lock is one that works without a key.
+Often they operate in connection with access control systems.
 In lieu of a key to grant entry to a facility or piece of property, there’s instead a numerical pad, similar to what you’d find on a telephone or basic calculator.
 Entry is granted when a user punches in the correct pin code.
-There are many big benefits to choosing keypad locks over conventional locking mechanisms to protect a facility or piece of property, perhaps the biggest being that it’s much more convenient.
+There are many big benefits to choosing this type of keyless lock over conventional locking mechanisms to protect a facility or piece of property, perhaps the biggest being that it’s much more convenient.
 Since it eliminates the necessity of keys, there’s no need to carry them around, keep track of copies that are made and have to change locks when a key is stolen or misplaced.
 There’s no clanging around of keys in your pocket or keys scratching up your pants, either.

 Here’s a look at some other benefits of keypad locks: